TERREMEMBER/hdb/gpMgmt/demo/hdbpkg/README.md

 Your sample package will be at:

-`ls /tmp/sample-gppkg/sample.gppkg`
+`ls /tmp/sample-gppkg/sample.hdbpkg`

-# Using Makefile to create a Greenplum Package
+# Using Makefile to create a inHybrid Package

 To integrate build gppkg into a Makefile, it needs to include the following .mk file
 ```